-In 2024 the Chinese New Year, the Year of the Dragon, starts from the 10th of February 2024.
-Thus, this year’s Hong Kong Chinese New Year Flower Markets will be from the 4th to the 10th of February 2024.
+In 2025 the Chinese New Year, the Year of the Snake, starts from the 29th of January 2025.
+Thus, this year’s Hong Kong Chinese New Year Flower Markets will be from the 23rd to the 29th of January 2025.
 Due to the Covid-19 situation, lots of traditional CNY events have been cancelled in the previous year.
 It is very first year after the pandemic that Hong Kong will have the full celebration of CNY.

 Similar to Christmas markets in Germany, Austria or Swiss, the Chinese New Year Flower Markets in Hong Kong opens up the holiday season and brings the festive spirit with their colorful and aromatic displays of flowers.